ahmedgamal3020/ahmedgamal3020/README.md

-#  Ahmed Gamal 👋 Hi there
+# Hi there,I'm Ahmed Gamal 👋

 Welcome to my GitHub profile!
 I'm passionate about data, technology, and creating impactful solutions.
 Here's a bit about me: